pavan-vl/Veilog-RTL-Practice/README.md

 # Veilog-RTL-Practice
-To design RTL schematic for various digital circuits using Verilog for practice.
+To design RTL schematic and verify design for various digital circuits using Verilog for practice.